 Misrepresentation in the Life, Health, and Disability Insurance Application Process: A National Survey, American Bar Association, (2nd ed.
 2015).

-Assistant Director of Diversity and Public Interest
+Associate Director of Diversity and Public Interest

 James M. Simermeyer